Sligo: The Irish Revolution 1912-

 He was a founder member of Trim Athletic Club and won a silver and two bronze medals in National Athletics Championships.

-He is a stamp collector and his collection of stamps and covers on the theme of Ernest Shackleton was displayed at the Shackleton Autumn School in Athy Heritage Centre in 2005.
+His collection of stamps and covers on the theme of Ernest Shackleton was displayed at the Shackleton Autumn School in Athy Heritage Centre in 2005.

 He is interested in the history of the Vikings in Ireland and set up but no longer maintains a Viking Network Ireland website.